 Cost of instruction includes entrance exam fee and registration fee (non-refundable).
 In case the student withdraws from the program, the documented cost of the book(s) will be charged but unearned instruction will be excluded.

-Registration Fee (Non-Refundable) \$ 100.00
+Registration Fee (Non-Refundable) \$ 100.00)

-Exam fee \$ 10.00
+Exam fee \$ 10.00)

-Tuition fee \$ 1,290.00
+STRF \$ 1.00)

-(Pro rated upon withdrawal from the program.
-You are liable for
+Tuition fee \$ 1,400.00)

 (Pro rated upon withdrawal from the program.
 You are liable for the charges in each payment period.
 Refer to refund policy)